LoogleCZ/FS17-InteractiveControl/documentation/en/tutorials/optionalIC.md

-# How to make IC optional feature
+# How to make IC as optional feature

-You can also make IC optional in shop.
+You can also make IC as optional in shop.
 It's not an hard task - all you need to do is follow this steps:

 ## Step 1 - Prepare modDesc